ttthao/Tensorflow/README.md

 Finished the getting started and MNIST beginner tutorial.
 It really helped doing Andrew Ng's course first because the concepts introduced are they same but explained slightly different.
-It made understanding the under-the-hood mechanisms of each Tensorflow function.
+It made understanding the under-the-hood mechanisms of each Tensorflow function much easier.